Theory of multiple intelligences: Logical-mathematical

-This area has to do with logic, abstractions, reasoning, numbers and critical thinking.
-This also has to do with having the capacity to understand the underlying principles of some kind of causal system.
-Logical reasoning is closely linked to fluid intelligence and to general intelligence (g factor).
+This area has to do with logic, abstractions, reasoning, calculations, strategic and critical thinking.
+This intelligence includes the capacity to understand underlying principles of some kind of causal system.
+Logical reasoning is closely linked to fluid intelligence as well as to general intelligence (g factor).
+This capacity is most often associated with convergent problem-solving but it also includes divergent thinking associated with “problem-finding”.